Model

 class asks for Nette\Database\Explorer

-in a constructor and because this class is
+in its constructor, and since this class is

 registered in the DI container, the container creates this instance and passes it.
-DI this way creates an PostFacade
+DI thus creates an instance of

-instance for us and passes it in a constructor to the HomePresenter class which asked for it.
-Sort of a Matryoshka doll of code.
+for us and passes it in the constructor to the HomePresenter

-Here you can read more about dependency injection, and about configuration.
+Here you can read more about dependency injection and configuration.